yemoalakija/just-phone/README.md

 ### Database Schema

-I employed a modeling tool called [Graph Models](https://django-extensions.readthedocs.io/en/latest/graph_models.html) to construct the database schema.
-In essence, this tool visualizes the intricate relationships between various models within the database, all tied to our application.
-Graph Models generates a .dot file, which can be conveniently transformed into a more user-friendly design using the dreampuf application.
+To create an intuitive and visually appealing representation of the database schema, I utilized a powerful modeling tool called [Graph Models](https://django-extensions.readthedocs.io/en/latest/graph_models.html).
+This tool generates a .dot file that captures the intricate relationships between different models in our application's database.
+To enhance the design, I transformed the .dot file into a more user-friendly format using the dreampuf application.

-This approach not only simplifies the representation of the database structure but also facilitates better understanding and communication.

 <details><summary><b>Database Schema</b></summary>